 Although we’d been enjoying our time very much at the London Marriott in West India Quay (you can read my post here), JC and decided to shake things up a bit and try a different hotel during our last couple of days in London.
 Our second stop was Hotel Verta by Rhombus, which has the interesting fact that it’s owned by Simon Cowell’s brother, Nicholas Cowell.

 Hotel Verta by Rhombus is a modern hotel, overlooking the Thames River.
 It offers wonderful customer service, complimentary breakfast, free access to the spa area and should you wish, a heliport.
 While I really loved this hotel for the reasons I just listed (more details below), I will say that the major downside to this hotel is the commute into London proper.
 You either need to take a cab, the complimentary shuttle service (which is limited to a few trips/day), walk a 15 – 20 minute walk to the closest train station, or charter a helicopter from the hotel’s helipad (no joke).
-While paying for a helicopter may be an option for some folk, it was a bit out of our budget at about 150 pounds/trip – and I’m pretty sure that was each way.

 Some of the great features of Hotel Verta were the modern decor, the super (I mean super) comfy beds and bedding, and the complimentary spa center, which includes a 10-metre hydrotherapy pool with several different jetted options, two saunas, a steam room and plenty of areas to completely relax.
 In fact, once I discovered this little oasis, I told JC I wasn’t sure if I even wanted to leave the hotel – JC always has the same answer when I make statements like this “#GoodProblemsToHave”.